carlek/web3py-notebooks/README.md

 *TODO*:
 1. add some setup for Infura and Geth.
 1. examine the notebooks for perhaps a more usable organization
+1. port the other examples as "Secondo"

 ## Table of Contents